 Explore the Unique Store inside the Workshop

 Browse a delightful array of goods crafted from the same raw clay used in Awaji tile-making at the onsite store, from decorative pieces to practical tools.
-Surprisingly, even skincare products for both men and women were available, ingeniously crafted from the same clay as the iconic roof tiles.
+Surprisingly, even skincare products for both men and women are available, ingeniously crafted from the same clay as the iconic roof tiles.

 Love Proposal Road at Keino-matsubara Beach